-Lay every painful memory at the foot of the cross and ask the Lord to deliver you from the past.
+Then lay those painful feelings and emotions at the foot of the cross and ask the Lord to deliver you from your painful past.

 3. Accept that not everyone remembers things the same way.

-Everyone filters their memories through a lens of personal perceptions and emotions.
-Admit that the other players in your memory will probably not remember things the same way you do.
-That’s okay.
+Everyone filters their memories through a very personalized lens.
+It’s important to admit and accept that the other people in your memory may not remember things the same way you do.
+And that’s okay.

 4. You may not be able to change your memories but you can change the power your memories have over you.

-With God’s help, you can have peace and move on.
+With God’s help, you and I can have the peace we need to move on.